-Observation Assignment, Old City of Jerusalem: Sit somewhere in the Old City and people watch for at least two hours.
+Observation Assignment: Old City of Jerusalem: Sit somewhere in the Old City and watch people for at least two hours.
 Write down what you see and engage at least three people in conversation.
 Return to Hebrew University Campus after dinner.
 Assignment: Write a 1-2 page observation report.
 Discuss your observations and interviews.
 How was what you saw similar or different from your observations in Central Jerusalem?
 What did you expect to see, and what surprised you?
-How is what you saw similar or different from what you were expecting to see based on the readings you've done?
-Due 13/7
+How is what you saw similar or different from what you saw similar or different from what you were expecting to see based on the readings you've done?
+Paper due 13/7

-Tuesday, 11/7 Jewish Immigration to Israel
+Wednesday, 11/7 Jewish Immigration to Israel